fltk/fltk/README.CMake.txt

 Apr 07 2015 - AlbrechtS: update use example and more docs Jan 31 2016 - msurette: custom command instead of fltk_wrap_ui
 Nov 01 2016 - AlbrechtS: remove deprecated FLTK_USE_FILE, add MinGW build
+Jul 05 2017 - matt: added instructions for MacOS and Xcode